northshorewc/ccr2016/docs/index.md

 Cryptosporidium is a microscopic protozoan that when ingested, can result in diarrhea, fever, and other gastrointestinal symptoms.
 The organism is found in many surface water sources (lakes, rivers, streams) and comes from human and animal wastes in the watershed.
 The NSWC uses an effective treatment process that is designed to remove and inactivate this pathogen.

 Cryptosporidium is being monitored in the raw water in compliance with the Long Term 2 Enhanced Surface Water Treatment Rule.
-In 2016, **no** cryptosporidium was detected.
+In 2016, **no cryptosporidium was detected**.

 * * *

 ## Turbidity

 In accordance with s.
 NR 810.29, Wisconsin Administrative Code, the treated surface water is monitored for turbidity to confirm that the filtered water is less than 0.30 NTU.
 Turbidity is a measure of the cloudiness of water.
 We monitor for it because it is a good indicator of the effectiveness of our filtration system.
-During the year, the highest single entry point turbidity measurement was xxxx NTU.
+During the year, the highest single entry point turbidity measurement was 0.15 NTU.
 The lowest monthly percentage of samples meeting the turbidity limits was 100 percent.

 * * *